 The needs of interested parties vary according to their occupation and geographic location and are mainly related to language barriers and level of education as shown in Table 4 bellow.
 The Table presents the list of stakeholders and the methods of engagement currently planned to be used in the implementation throughout the life of the project.
 However, during the consultations, the needs of each group will be discussed and updated.

-Table 4 Matrix of the needs of the project's stakeholders
+Table 4.
+Matrix of the needs of the project's stakeholders